I felt many things while staring down at the monumental slice of Kimo's Original Hula Pie at Duke's Waikiki.

 What more can I say?
 We went to Duke's Waikiki for the legendary Hula Pie and had a terrific all-around experience.

 Ambiance, location, service, food.
-This place has it all, and I wouldn't hesitate to go back, whether at their Waikiki location or any other.
+This place has it all, plus the aloha spirit, and I wouldn't hesitate to go back, whether at their Waikiki location or any other.

 Duke's Waikiki, 2335 Kalakaua Ave #116, Honolulu, HI, dukeswaikiki.com